 The Triple Crown

-The Triple Crown is a three-level program designed and taught by Dr. Sabine Wilms, to instruct practitioners of Chinese medicine in the art of reading the historical sources of their medicine in the original Chinese.
-Offered as three independent and consecutive courses, we start every other year in mid September with Level 1, Foundation.
-We meet on Zoom most Thursdays at 9-10:30 am Pacific (Seattle) Time (but can add an alternate meeting time depending on group need).
-Scroll down to the bottom of this page for course dates.
+The Triple Crown is a three-level program designed and taught by Dr. Sabine Wilms, to transmit the art of reading traditional Chinese medical literature in the original Chinese.
+Offered as three consecutive courses or a single program, we start every other year in mid September with “Foundations,” followed by the “Diamond Core” in March of the following year, and the “Medical Medley” the next September.
+We meet on Zoom on Thursdays at 9-10:30 am Pacific (Seattle) Time, with alternate times TBD.
+Scroll down to the bottom of this page for 2025-2027course dates.

-This class focuses on the basic grammar of classical Chinese, because this is the single most important piece missing in the vast majority of Chinese medicine practitioners who are working on reading classical Chinese texts in the original language.
-The deep philosophical content of the text selections and my love for this material are sure to inspire you in your studies.
+I cover the basic grammar of classical Chinese, because this is the single most important piece missing for so many practitioners trying to read classical Chinese texts.
+The deep philosophical content of the text selections and my love for this material are sure to inspire and transform you!

 $1900